gaulinsoft/jTypes/README.md

 jTypes will soon provide support for precompiling static class definitions using our fusion language framework currently under development.
 The lexer-parser utilities of fusion will be used to build an abstract syntax tree for each static class definition in a `.jt` file and transpile them into a `.js` file.
-Any classes with inline string and object literals will be transpiled into a jTypes class that requires _no compiling at runtime_.
+Any classes with inline strings, functions, and object literals will be transpiled into a jTypes class that requires _no compiling at runtime_.
 This will provide developers with the ability to utilize dynamic runtime class definitions for rapid prototyping and precompiled static class definitions for efficiency.
 It not only offers the best of both worlds, but allows your class definitions to be interchangeable between the two.